nuxt/website-v2/content/en/guides/concepts/static-site-generation.md

 ### Updating your content

 In order to get new content to your site from your API you will need to regenerate your site again.
-With most static sites hosting providers you can do this by simply pushing your changes to your master branch via the git command or via a pull request.
+With most static sites hosting providers you can do this by pushing your changes to your master branch via the git command or via a pull request.

 # Quiz